Legion-Expansion/Legion-Expansion/README.md

 4. Run install_local_full.py - requires the pa_tools submodule
 5. Within PA's Community Mods enable the "DEVELOPMENT" version of the mod

+## Unit Stats

+A full breakdown of all unit stats can be found at the [Planetary Annihilation TITANS & Legion Expansion Units Database](https://palobby.com/legion-expansion/units).

 ## Development

 ### Structure